ElixirTeSS/docs/TeSS_docs/developers/credit.md

 If you are maintaining an instance of TeSS, or thinking of doing so, please [contact us](https://tess.elixir-europe.org/about/us#contact).
 We will help you to effectively credit the TeSS developers and community.

+## Acknowledgments
+The TeSS team would like to acknowledge the help of a number of groups and individuals, and thank them for useful discussions, feedback and assistance in developing TeSS - to name but a few:

+- ELIXIR technical staff and coordinators from the Hub, in particular Rafael Jimenez, Martin Cook and Premysl Velek
+- The ELIXIR Training Coordinators group, particularly Celia van Gelder, Patricia Palagi and Gabriella Rustici
+- The UK structural bioinformatics group, particularly Christine Orengo